New Almaden Quicksilver

 the old mine property in 1973.
 The area is now a park,

-with a museum is located in the former mine manager’s
+which includes the mining museum located in the former

 Click here for archives